GoogleCloudPlatform/anthos-security-blueprints/restricting-traffic/README.md

 If you want to make sure that your Kubernetes workloads will never be exposed to the internet—that is, they don't allow either ingress or egress—you can follow the approach described in this section that's a combination of the following:

 -  A network policy that allows traffic only to the private IP address space as defined in [RFC 1918](https://tools.ietf.org/html/rfc1918).
-You can inspect this network policy by looking at the `no-internet.yaml` file in the current repo.
+You can inspect this network policy by looking at the `no-internet/no-internet.yaml` file in the current repo.

    This policy allows traffic for all Pods to and from all cluster-internal targets as well as to and from all private IP addresses.
 However, because network policies are additive, after you apply the first network policy you cannot deny any of this traffic using other network policies.
 If you don't want to allow all cluster-internal traffic, start with the default-deny policy mentioned in the previous section.

 -  A constraint that uses the `k8snoexternalservices` constraint template from the [Anthos Policy Controller constraint template library](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library#etc).
-You can inspect the constraint by looking at the `no-internet-services.yaml` file in the current repo.
+You can inspect the constraint by looking at the `no-internet/no-internet-services.yaml` file in the current repo.

 To implement this approach, carry out the following steps in your [structured Anthos config management repo](https://cloud.google.com/anthos-config-management/docs/concepts/repo).
 If you've already carried out some of the steps, such as defining your namespace hierarchy, you can skip those steps.

 1. Define the namespaces and labels that are required for the Pods of your applications.
 1. Prepare your namespace hierarchy under the `~/config-root/namespaces` directory.
 For more information, see [Configuring namespaces and namespace-scoped objects](https://cloud.google.com/anthos-config-management/docs/how-to/namespace-scoped-objects).
-1. Copy the `no-internet.yaml` policy file from the directory that contains the current README file to the appropriate namespaces or abstract namespaces in your Anthos Config Management repo.
+1. Copy the `no-internet.yaml` policy file from the `no-internet` subdirectory to the appropriate namespaces or abstract namespaces in your Anthos Config Management repo.
 This policy allows all traffic within private address ranges.
 Modify the policy if you're using non-RFC 1918 ranges for private addresses.

    **Important:** Don't apply the policy to all namespaces by copying the file to the `~/config-root/namespaces`.
 If you do, you might block the necessary GKE and Anthos Config Management traffic in the `kube-system` and `config-management-system` namespaces.

-1. Copy the `no-internet-services.yaml` constraint to the `cluster/` directory in your Anthos Config Management repo.
+1. Copy the `no-internet/no-internet-services.yaml` constraint to the `cluster/` directory in your Anthos Config Management repo.
 If you're using non-RFC 1918 ranges for private addresses, modify the constraint.
 1. If you want to use the policy only in a subset of your clusters use [cluster labels and cluster selectors](https://cloud.google.com/anthos-config-management/docs/how-to/clusterselectors) and modify the configuration accordingly.

 Apply your [network policy](https://cloud.google.com/anthos-config-management/docs/how-to/configs#network-policy-config) and constraint using Anthos Config Management: